sktrinh12/dm-sar-view/README.md

 #### Technical

-Specifically, it ingests query parameters, `-TABLENAME-` passed from DM UI to pre-populated a textarea with compound ids that are to be viewed for structure activity relationship analysis.
+Specifically, it ingests query parameters, `-TABLENAME-` passed from DM UI to pre-populate a textarea with compound ids that are to be viewed for structure activity relationship analysis.
 The `-TABLENAME-` mask will direct the backend to select the `COMPOUND_ID` column from the corresponding query table.
 This is only the frontend UI.
 The geomean fastapi python backend `https://github.com/Kinnate/geomean-ic50-flagger.git` is used to generate the SQL and run it against the connected Oracle database.
 The application was deployed using
 Jenkins CI/CD pipline.
 The `Jenkinsfile` can be inspected to understand what is performed.
 Basically, the docker image is built, then pushed to ECR, then deployed using `helm`.
 The app lives in the main `apps` namespace within `helm` as well as `kubectl`.
 Run `kubectl get all -n apps -l app=sar-view` to get the kubernetes resources.
 Currently, the app can be visited by navigating to: `http://sar-view.kinnate`.